 Pathophysiologic mechanisms of inflammation and joint destruction in Rheumatoid Arthritis (FGF, fibroblast growth factor; IFN, interferon; TGF, transforming growth factor).

 Genetic predisposition along with environmental factors may trigger the development of rheumatoid arthritis (RA), with subsequent synovial T cell activation.
 CD4+ T cells become activated by antigen-presenting cells (APCs) through interactions between the T cell receptor and class II major histocompatibility complex (MHC)-peptide antigen (signal 1) with co-stimulation through the CD28-CD80/86 pathway, as well as other pathways (signal 2).
 In theory, ligands binding toll-like receptors (TLRs) may further stimulate activation of APCs inside the joint.
 Synovial CD4+ T cells differentiate into TH1 and TH17 cells, each with their distinctive cytokine profile.
 CD4+ TH cells in turn activate B cells, some of which are destined to differentiate into autoantibody-producing plasma cells.
 Immune complexes, possibly comprised of rheumatoid factors (RFs) and anti-cyclic citrullinated peptides (CCP) antibodies, may form inside the joint, activating the complement pathway and amplifying inflammation.
 T effector cells stimulate synovial macrophages (M) and fibroblasts (SF) to secrete proinflammatory mediators, among which is tumor necrosis factor α (TNF-α).
 TNF-α upregulates adhesion molecules on endothelial cells, promoting leukocyte influx into the joint.
 It also stimulates the production of other inflammatory mediators, such as interleukin 1 (IL-1), IL-6, and granulocyte-macrophage colony-stimulating factor (GM-CSF).
-TNF-α has a critically important function in regulating ...
+TNF-α has a critically important ...